daipozhi/Purpose-AI/README.md

             grammer courseware is in file grammer-cw03.txt

+                run program in webfind60b (step200)(copy to work_dir)
+                    (save all the permutation and combination of words to memory , repeated is grammer(phrase) , put all those grammer together ,it is grammer database )

-                run program in webfind61b (step210)(copy to work_dir)
+                run program in webfind61d (step210)(copy to work_dir)
                     (separate sentence by word courseware and word database , not only keep the highest value one , also keep some lower value ones , calculate its grammer value , add with its word value , choose max value one )

                 run program in webfind62 (step220)(copy to work_dir)
-                    ( get all the words , it is 4th word database )
+                    (get all the words , it is 4th word database )

-                run program in webwind63 (step230)(copy to work_dir)
+                run program in webfind63b (step230)(copy to work_dir)
-                    ( get all the grammer , it is grammer database )

-                run program in webfind64 (step240)(copy to work_dir)
-                    (separate sentence by word courseware and word database , not only keep the highest value one , also keep some lower value ones , calculate its grammer value ,this time by grammer database ,not by if it is repeated in text file ,add with its word value ,choose max value one )

-                run program in webfind65 (step250)(copy to work_dir)
-                    ( get all the words , it is 5th word database )

-                run program in webwind66 (step260)(copy to work_dir)
-                    ( get all the grammer , it is grammer database )
+                    (get repeat times of each grammer in grammer courseware )

 			(Mar 21th 2014 version added support to repeat times of grammers, repeat times of words, and better algorithm )
 			(Feb  1st 2018 version added grammer courseware )
-			(Jan  1st 2019 version added a new step of grammer , separate sentence , by grammer database, not by if it is repeated in text file )
+			(Jan  1st 2019 version added a new step of grammer , get all grammers in last result, (after step210), separate sentence , by grammer database, not by if it is repeated in text file )
+			(Sep 25th 2019 version put all those grammer together(after step200),it is a grammer
+                             database ,and removed the step added in Jan 1st 2019 version,in before,a string
+                             repeat 3 times is a word/grammer,now,a string repeat 2 times is a word/grammer, so there are more words and grammers, the accuracy is still very high.
+                             Sep 25th 2019 version is a beta version)